bl_info = {

 row_vertex.prop(scene, "tissue_cartography_vertex_shader_offset")

-row_vertex.prop(scene, "tissue_cartography_vertex_shader_channel")
+row_vertex.prop(scene, "tissue_cartography_vertex_shader_channel_RGB")

 row_vertex2 = layout.row()

-row_vertex2.operator("scene.refresh_vertex_shader", text="Refresh vertex shading")
+row_vertex2.operator("scene.vertex_shader", text="Initialize/refresh vertex shading")

 layout.separator()